Next course: 24 November 2021 to 26 November 2021

-This 3 day introduction to video-making covers the whole process of video production from the initial idea through to a finished film.
+This 3 Day Video Production course is an introduction to video-making covering the whole process of video production from an initial idea through to a finished film.
 This daytime course is designed for people wishing to make their first step into video production.
-Learners will be given a written brief to produce a short advert for a community organisation.
-You will then work together to develop the idea, shoot it on our digital equipment, and then edit the film with Adobe Premiere computer software.
+You will be given a written brief to produce a short factual film, and you will then work with your fellow learners to develop the idea, shoot it on our digital equipment, and edit the film with Adobe Premiere computer software.

-What you will do on 3 Day Video Production Course?
+What you will do on the 3 Day Video Production Course.

-Learners on this course will gain knowledge and experience by working on a live “hands-on” intensive project over 3 days.
-You will shoot a promotional advert for a local community group or organisation that will be put on to Youtube.
-The tutor will support learners throughout and all equipment will be provided.
+On this course you will gain knowledge and experience by working on a live, hands-on intensive project over three days.
+You will shoot a short factual film.
+Your tutor will support you throughout and all equipment will be provided.
+(15 hours of teaching).

 Who is it aimed at?

 Anyone interested in learning about film and video production who wants to take a daytime course.
-We also run a longer (double the hours), more in depth, beginners evening course called Shooting Video, and also run a taster weekend course Introduction to Digital Video.
-The course is subsidised by Oxfordshire Skills and Learning Service.
+We also run a taster weekend course Introduction to Digital Video (11 hours of teaching).

-£125 Discount for NUS Students people on following means tested benefits, proof required: ESA (income related); Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.
+Means tested benefits: JSA, Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits & Universal Credit.

 3 Day Video Production Course Outline:

-Introduction to video production and first look at the video cameras.
-Camera shot types and camera movements, developing ideas for shoot, discussing ideas on form, style and content.
-Further hands-on camera training, including Sound recording and practice with microphones.
+Introduction to video production and a first look at the video cameras.
+Camera shot types and camera movements, developing ideas for the shoot, discussing ideas on form, style and content.
+Further hands-on camera training, including sound recording and practice with microphones.

-The group will go out onto location to shoot their production.
-During the shoot every member of the group rotates production roles, taking it in turns to direct, operate the camera, set up the lights and sound record, etc. Afterwards the group will watch videos back and take notes.
+You will go out to a location to shoot your production.
+During the shoot every member of the group rotates production roles, taking it in turns to direct, operate the camera, set up the lights and sound record, etc. Afterwards, You will watch your videos back and take notes.